gubi/Ninux-Device-config-page/README.markdown

 ### Before Install
 This repository contains 2 folders: compressed and uncompressed.
 The files contained in the 'on device' folder have been minified.
-If you need to change things use the files in 'for developing' folder, then report the changes to the compressed folder (minify).
+If you need to change things use the files in 'for developing' folder, then report the changes to the compressed folder ('on device').

-### Hack
-You can save much loading time simply by compressing contents and scripts in one row... ;)

 ----